Writing harnesses #

 The

 arbitrary crate simplifies writing fuzzing harnesses.
 By deriving a macro, Rust structs can be targeted for fuzzing.
-For example, the following code requires constructing a Name
+For example, the following code requires constructing a Name struct that owns a String.
+We derived the Arbitrary macro to facilitate the construction of such a Name.

 use arbitrary::{Arbitrary};